maplesond/spectre/doc/source/tools.rst

 The tools in spectre focus around generating phylogenetic networks from a variety of inputs.
 The main workflows are listed here.

-*FlatNJ* - Creates a planar split network.
-Inputs:
+*FlatNJ* - Creates a flat planar split network from quadruples (systems of 4-splits).
+FlatNJ can automatically generate quadruples from the following input types:

 1. multiple sequence alignment in Fasta or Nexus format.
 If Nexus format is used, distance matrices can be provided to produce split weight estimation.
 2. geographical coordinates in Nexus format